-Add plantain and dates to food processor.
+Add the chopped plantains and pitted dates to the food processor.
 Blend.

-Next, add remaining ingredients to mixture.
+Next, add the remaining ingredients to mixture.
 Stir with a spatula, then blend until smooth.

 Lastly, remove brownies from the oven and cool to room temperature in the pan.
 This step is important!
 You need to let the brownies cool in the glass pan because they continue to bake.